BestReviews is reader-supported and may earn an affiliate commission. Details

 This mat has thick foam construction that relieves pain and stands up well to daily use.
 Wipes clean with minimal effort.
-Well made and nice build.
+Well-made and nice build.
 Available in various colors and sizes.

-Offers 3/4-inch thickness that absorbs shock and reduces fatigue.
+Offers a 3/4-inch thickness that absorbs shock and reduces fatigue.
 Resists stains and bacteria and is easy to wipe clean.
 Does a good job staying put.
-Available in choice of several colors and sizes.
+Available in a choice of several colors and sizes.
 Backed by an impressive guarantee.

 On the soft side, which won't appeal to those who prefer firmer support.
 Material may peel or crack with typical use.